Tips for Accessing Off-Campus Library Resources and Databases

 Click on Tools> Internet Options > Browsing History > Delete

-Click on the Wrench or Customize & Control Menu at the upper right of your screen.
-Choose History.
+Click on the three little dots at the far upper right.
+Choose History >History.
 Then choose "Clear Browsing Data,"

 Choose Tools.
 Choose "Clear Recent History"

 Choose History.
 Click "Clear History."
 This will delete your cookies, temp and cache files.
 De-select the Top Sites box.

 The Library recommends that you use Firefox, Safari, or Chrome for library research.
 Internet Explorer is not supported by some major database vendors because of security and basic functionality issues.
 If you need help selecting an alternative to Internet Explorer, please contact the Electronic Resources Librarian: email@example.com